Our nutrition ethos

 Long review consult (60 mins)

-Supporting activities outside the scope of admin time allocated to consults (NDIS reports, meal plans non-Medicare letters, specialist letters)
+Supporting activities outside the scope of admin time allocated to consults (meal plans non-Medicare letters, specialist letters)

 $230